terryaney/KatApp.Provider/katapp documentation.md

 When using a [KatApp Selector](#KatApp-Selectors) to specify how to pull a value from CalcEngine results, expressions increase the power of selectors by enabling expression coding to extend the base selector capability (via `[]` expression coding).

-KatApp Selectors are used for [rbl-value](#rbl-value-Attribute-Details), [rbl-display](#rbl-display-and-rbl-display-remove-Attribute-Details), and [rbl-attr](#rbl-attr-Attribute-Details) attribute processing.
+KatApp Selectors are used for [rbl-value](#rbl-value-Attribute-Details), [rbl-display](#rbl-display-Attribute-Details), [rbl-if](#rbl-if-Attribute-Details), and [rbl-attr](#rbl-attr-Attribute-Details) attribute processing.
 Expressions extend default behavior by allowing a javascript code to be supplied on top of the default selector to return any value the Kaml View developer sees fit.

 There are a couple differences in the KatApp Selector syntax when they are used in conjuction with expressions.